LynnethTigsePena4240/CineFinder/README.md

 The project will include a list of main features and functionalities that demonstrate an understanding of key concepts such as state management and API integration.

+## Overview of Components, Routes, and State Management
+### Components:
+* **Footer component**:
+Show the copyright symbol and the website name at the bottom of every page.
+The style is also set to match the rest of the website.
+This makes it look clean and consistent.
+* **Navbar component**:
+This stays at the top of every page and lets users switch between pages dynamically to make it run smoothly.
+* **SearchBar component**:
+We have this on the homepage as its own component so it's easy to update when we add the search feather to it.
+It’s used to allow users to search movies/shows and to dynamically show the results as the user type.

+### Routes:
+Set up in the navbar to handle navigation between homepage, MovieDetail and MovieList pages.
+Uses dynamic routing to make the transition from pages smooth and fast.

+### State Management Structure

 ## Technology Stack

 * **Frontend**: Next.js, React